cerovina/Email-Client/README.md

 #### Current state of the app
 The user can now sign up, creating a unique account, and having both their unique email and ID displayed, as confirmation.

+## January 2024 📅

 ### Update 3: Profile Design
 The user now has a profile which resembles Gmail, although simplified.
-I added buttons on which I will be working on in the future, adding functionalities to each of them (Create new, Inbox, Sent and Trash).
+I added buttons on which I will be working on in the future, adding functionalities to each of them (Compose, Inbox, Sent and Trash).
 The user now also has an option to add a profile picture which will be displayed over the placeholder square, once added.
+I named the app Pear Link.

+### Update 4: Sign Up form bug fixed
+The Sign Up form will no longer reappear after the user refreshes the page.
+This could have been done with Vuex or local storage (less safe), but I resolved it with Firabase in main.js, using the onAuthStateChanged method to listen for changes in the authentication state.
+After that I updated App.vue by adding the showSignupForm() and it's logic to check if the user is authenticated (to show or hide the signup form).
+I have also added the main layout for the main 4 components the email client app will be using.